mozilla/probe-scraper/README.md

 The Glean dependency file contains information about the dependencies of an application in `repositories.yaml`.

 The format is similar for Glean metrics data files.
+Each entry in the top-level object represents a dependency of the application.
 The only data point tracked in the `history` log is `version`, which is the version number of the dependency.
 At the top-level of each entry is: